Tuesday 24 March 2020

 As the air warmed the yellowhammers flitted in and out of the leafless hedges, still singing “a little bit of bread and no cheeeese!” – a refrain that must have been familiar to my (and your) ancestors.
 They don’t know.

 I found a path I hadn’t travelled before.
 Still no-one appeared to be abroad.
-There was a log I rested on awhile; behind it I found a dead fox, nothing left of it but its burnished red coarse coat.
+There was a log I rested on awhile; behind it I found a Reynard’s skin , nothing left of the creature but its burnished red coarse coat.
 Opposite me the rotting frame of an abandoned car.

 The footpath rose steeply through the woods.
 On reaching the top of the climb and emerging onto an open field I looked behind me.
 A different view of my village emerged.
 I could see St Mary’s and remembered the Christmas Tree Festival and how you were so drawn to the plastic box of toys at the back behind the ancient wooden pews.
 I could see the playground.
 It’s locked now – entrance is barred.
 You played there so happily last week – proud that you could climb up the frame and slide unaided.
 We walked across the high rope netting together.

 The small manageable spinney stood out.
 A wood just the right size for a three year old to explore – last week we spied celandines (my own Nana told me the fairies lived under their leaves); cut some sticky buds (just in time!) and watched the rooks constructing their nests.
 They carry on obliviously, still building.